-Every frame a painting -- Astros fan throws Puig home run ball that wasn't his back
+Every frame a painting -- Astros fan throws back Puig home run ball that wasn't his

 Act III: "For country.
 FOR HONOR"

 Every guy at a baseball game ever's face throughout the process could easily lend itself to some kind of possession.
 He looks like "I HAVE to do this, or else baseball will never be played again."
 Happy man in couple now fully realizes what's happening here.
-He reaches our in desperation, while only his wife's hand remains in the frame, hopelessly reaching to prevent a situation she can't possibly stop.
+He reaches out in desperation, while only his wife's hand remains in the frame, hopelessly reaching to prevent a situation she can't possibly stop.
 He cocks back to throw it, while all of the fans around him try to stop the inevitable heat death of the couple's happiness.

 Bonus Epilogue: Every guy at a baseball game ever saves the day